ReiNoIkari/Morphological-Image-Processing/morpho.md

 In order to compare the relevance of the structuring element, we decided to run our different operation with a completely different kernel than the one used by default in ImageJ.
 This kernel is shaped as a 45 degrees diagonal in a 3 by 3 pixel square.

 ### Hit-or-Miss
 Hit or miss is what could be defined as the basic operation of the morphological area of image processing.
 It is used to detect occurrences given binary patterns in fixed orientations.
 It can be used to look for several patterns (or alternatively, for the same pattern in several orientations) simply by running successive transforms using different structuring elements, and then running OR operation between all the results.
-Therefore, Most of the other morphological operations are derived from this notion(opening, closing, erosion, dilation...).
+Therefore, Most of the other morphological operations are derived from this notion(opening, closing, erosion, dilation...)[^ELR2014].
 If any "on" pixels of the image to process' targeted area is covered by "on" pixel of the structuring element, it is called "hit".
 If none of the image that have to be processed' "on" pixel in a targeted area is covered by a "on" pixel or the structuring element, it is called "miss".
 If all "on" pixels on structuring element is cover all "on" pixels of an image to process targeted area, it is called "fit".